saqlainkaleem/geeky-coder-portfolio/README.md

-<h2 align="center"> geeky-coder-portfolio </h2>
+<h2 align="center"> Geeky Coder Portfolio </h2>
->This is a website created using HTML5, CSS3 and JavaScript.
+This is a website created using HTML5, CSS3 and JavaScript.